 Helping others is a crucial-and enjoyable-way to build your personal brand.
 Give advice, volunteer your skills, share client leads, write recommendations, agree to informational interviews, and congratulate people on their successes.
-When people know they can rely on you, they remember and recommend you to others.
+When people know they can rely on you, they remember and recommend you to others.\

 ALEX MANN

-Digital Media Planner,
+Digital Media Planner, MediaCom

-MediaCom

-PERSONAL BRANDING TIF
+PERSONAL BRANDING TIP

 Keep up with industry news and trends so you can continually contribute to relevant conversations on LinkedIn.
 Download the LinkedIn Pulse app for Android or iOS to stay connected and educated.

 Optimize Your LinkedIn Profile

 "Make visible what, without you, might perhaps never have been seen."
-HOW MILLENNIALS CAN BUILD THEIR PERSONAL BRANDS ON LINKEDIN

 Your profile is a key component of your experience on LinkedIn, and a complete profile shows you're an active participant in the ecosystem.

-Did you know that adding a profile photo makes your profile 7x more likely to be found in searches?
+TX more likely to be found 12x more likely to be found Did you know that adding a profile photo makes your profile 7x more likely to be found in searches?
 And that showing your 2 most recent positions makes your profile 12x more likely to be found?
 Simple updates like these make a difference.

+Page Williams

+0

 Make your LinkedIn profile pop with the following 5 key elements:

-1. Add a professional profile picture.
+Add a professional profile picture.